 Commercial land uses include commercial business and offices.
 The majority of commercial uses within the Village are located along Warren and Main Streets in the Village's downtown.
-Businesses within this area include the Bancroft Tavern, Honey Bee'z Market, a barber shop, and soon the Village Coffee Cup (has apartment on the second floor), which is scheduled to open soon.
-There are a few commercial uses located outside of the downtown area including Love's Funeral Home, which is the largest commercial establishment within the Village located on Maple Road between Mill and High Streets, and in the north end of the Village is the

-Windmill Point gas station and party store located at the intersection of Grand River and Lansing Roads.
+Businesses within this area include the Woody's Bancroft Tavern, a barber shop, and the Village Coffee Cup (has apartment on the second floor).
+There are a few commercial uses located outside of the downtown area including Watkins Bros.
+Funeral Home (503 Maple Road), which is the largest commercial establishment within the Village, and in the north end of the Village is the Windmill Point gas station and party store (4530 Lansing Road) and Van Newkirk Plumbing and Heating (412 Grand River Road).